-RTÉ director general Dee Forbes suspended
+RTÉ boss Dee Forbes suspended amid Ryan Tubridy payment row

 At a glance

-RTÉ director general Dee Forbes is suspended by the board of the Irish national broadcaster
+RTÉ boss Dee Forbes is suspended by the board of the Irish national broadcaster

-It emerged this week that one of RTÉ's highest-profile presenters was paid substantially more than was previously declared
+It emerged this week that one of RTÉ's highest-profile presenters was paid much more than was previously declared

 TV and radio host Ryan Tubridy received the payments between 2017 and 2022